Michaelaalo/Covid19_Tableau_and_SQL_project/README.md

      FROM PortfolioProject..CovidDeaths
      ORDER BY location, date;
      ```
-   - **Explanation:** Shows the percentage of the population infected with Covid-19 for each location, providing insight into the spread of the virus.
+   - **Explanation:** Shows the percentage of the population infected with Covid-19 for each location.

 5. **Countries with the Highest Infection Rate**
    - **Code:**